 - Two cups of rice, add three cups of water

 - Three cups of rice, add 4.5 cups of water

-Transfer your brown rice to the cooker and the ideal amount of water to the basin and allow it to soak and soften to the desired level.
-If you didn’t know, soaking is extremely beneficial because it reduces the stickiness of your cooked rice.
-Besides, it allows your rice to expand into relatively longer and thinner grains.
+Transfer your brown rice to the cooker and add the ideal amount of water to the basin, allowing it to soak and soften to the desired level.
+If you didn’t know, soaking is extremely beneficial because it reduces the stickiness of the cooked rice.
+Besides, it allows the rice to expand into relatively longer and thinner grains.
 You can now add some salt and stir the resulting mixture using a wooden mixing spoon to help distribute the salt evenly.

-Turn your rice cooker has a brown rice setting, use that functionality.
+If your rice cooker has a brown rice setting, use that functionality.
 However, if it only has the timer, set it to thirty minutes.
 Close the cooker appropriately and check your rice after thirty minutes.
 If you realize that your rice still seems somehow tough, you can as well add little water and set the timer for another ten minutes.

-Let your brown rice stand: after the timer shuts off, allow your cooked rice to settle for ten minutes.
+After the timer shuts off, allow your cooked rice to settle for ten minutes.
 This helps the rice to absorb all the remaining moisture in the bowl and you can then serve your deliciously cooked brown rice.

 The Bottom Line